guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Keep the remote close to the computer and press its Power button several times during the scan.
 A trustworthy capture has a stable 15-byte tail and at least two distinct first-byte rolling-counter values.

 ### 4\.
-Create `secrets.yaml` with the captured token.
-(OPTIONAL.
-You may now skip this setp and use a copy of secrets.example.yaml WITHOUT an acquired token)
+Create `secrets.yaml` with/without the captured token.

+(NOTE: You if you skipped prior manual capture of Remote's token, you do not need to replace the below token hex numbers.
+Just leave them alone because you will be capturing your token on the translator later)

 The helper generates the API key and strong OTA/fallback-access-point passwords using Python's securerandom generator:

-Replace the below script's token with the 15-byte token printed by the capture
+(Optional) Replace the below script's token with the 15-byte token printed by the capture

 MacOS or Linux